-Emergency Management Planning Group (EMPG) a group designated per campus to direct and develop the plan, draft procedures, and ensure that periodic reviews, testing and evaluation of the plan take place.
+EMPG- Emergency Management Planning Group.
+A group designated per campus to direct and develop the plan, draft procedures, and ensure that periodic reviews, testing and evaluation of the plan take place.

-The EMSC shall have overall responsibility for the Program.
+The Enterprise Risk Management Committee of Vice-Presidents Council (ERMC) shall have overall responsibility for the Emergency Management Program.

 The Program requires that all campuses of Memorial, including its satellite offices, have a comprehensive all-hazards emergency plan which encompasses the four strategic pillars of emergency management: preparedness, prevention/mitigation, response, and recovery.
 These four components of emergency management and the objectives for the university are as follows: